Picture this: you are at home, and it is a typical hot and beautiful summer afternoon.

 - A quick look at the technical bit on how this all works!

 - Why are there different louvre sizes?

 - So, what are the pros and cons of plantation shutters?

 - Which window shutter design should I choose?

 An alternative to curtains and blinds, shutters have become an increasingly popular choice of window dressing.

-Not only do they look stylish, having window shutters correctly installed in your property can also potentially save you money on your energy bills through the colder months.
+Not only do they look stylish, but having window shutters correctly installed on your property can also potentially save you money on your energy bills through the colder months.

 As well as providing you with a cool and comforting space in the summer, they can also help keep your home insulated – perfect when the weather is not so warm.